python-ellar/ellar-cli/README.md

 [![PyPI version](https://img.shields.io/pypi/pyversions/ellar-cli.svg)](https://pypi.python.org/pypi/ellar-cli)

 # Introduction
-Ellar-CLI is an abstracted tool for the Ellar web framework that helps in the standard project scaffolding and managing typer and click commands.
+Ellar-CLI is an abstracted tool for the Ellar web framework that helps in the standard project scaffolding and other application commands.

 Ellar CLI is build on [Click](https://click.palletsprojects.com/en/8.1.x/)